Biden, Scholz to 'get into the weeds' on Ukraine war, China concerns in Washington

 By Andreas Rinke, Sarah Marsh and David Brunnstrom

-BERLIN/WASHINGTON, March 3 (Reuters) - German Chancellor Olaf Scholz will hold confidential talks on Friday in Washington with U.S. President Joe Biden about Russia's war in Ukraine, China and other matters amid signs of strains between the transatlantic partners.
+BERLIN/WASHINGTON, March 3 (Reuters) - German Chancellor Olaf Scholz will hold confidential talks on Friday in Washington with U.S. President Joe Biden about the war in Ukraine amid growing concerns that China may provide weapons to Russia as its invasion of Ukraine grinds into a second year.

-Scholz set off on the one-day trip, which unusually will not include a press delegation, late on Thursday.
-His visit comes days after Biden's security adviser, Jake Sullivan, said that Biden only sent Abrams tanks to Ukraine because Scholz made it a pre-condition for sending German Leopards.

-The two men are due to meet for an hour, including a signficant "one-on-one component," a senior U.S. official said, adding that it would give them a chance to "exchange notes" on their respective recent meetings with Ukrainian President Volodymyr Zelenskiy and the state of the war, now in its second year.

 "Both of the leaders wanted this to be a working-level meeting, wanted it to be very much a get down into the weeds, focused on the issues of Ukraine," the official said.